Crime on Their Hands: Plot

 Employed as janitors within a newspaper establishment, the Stooges chance upon a significant journalistic opportunity upon discovering the theft of the priceless Punjab diamond from a local museum, orchestrated by the malevolent antagonist Dapper Malone.
 Motivated by aspirations of transitioning into authentic reporters, the trio embarks on a quest to locate Dapper, masquerading convincingly as law enforcement officers within Squid McGuffy's cafe.

-During their investigative pursuit, the Stooges inadvertently encounter Dapper's accomplice, Bee, who hastily conceals the stolen gem within a receptacle of confectionery.
+During their investigative pursuit, the Stooges encounter Dapper's accomplice, Bee, who hastily conceals the stolen gem within a bowl of mints.
 Unwilling to depart without apprehending Dapper, the Stooges prolong their presence, leading to a misadventure wherein Shemp ingests the diamond alongside confectionery mints.
 The subsequent revelation of the Stooges' true identities prompts Bee to summon Dapper and his enforcer, Muscles, in a frenzied attempt to extract the gem from Shemp.

 Dapper resorts to performing impromptu surgery on Shemp to retrieve the diamond, while Moe and Larry are locked in a closet.
 They find a toolkit, which allows them to free themselves, but they end up encountering a gorilla named Harold.
 In the ensuing chaos, Harold incapacitates Dapper and Muscles.
 The gorilla then unexpectedly befriends Shemp and helps recover the precious diamond.